Zuqar Island

 The island consists of a shield volcano overlain by basaltic pyroclastic cones and spatter cones which produced youthful-looking pahoehoe lava flows.
 Several small coastal cones and islets surrounding Zuqar Island were formed by phreatic eruptions.

 Ownership

 Ownership of Zuqar Island was long disputed between Yemen and Eritrea, along with the Hanish Islands.
-In 1995 this led to active conflict in the Hanish Islands conflict.
+In 1995 this led to the active Hanish Islands conflict.
 The Permanent Court of Arbitration in The Hague settled the dispute in 1996, awarding the larger islands, including Zuqar, to Yemen.